HL7/davinci-atr/input/pagecontent/OperationDefinition-member-remove-intro.md

 {:.stu-note}
 This is new content for the STU 2 ballot.

 ### Introduction

-This operation is used to add a member along with the attributed provider to the Member Attribution List.
+This operation is used to remove a member along with the attributed provider from the Member Attribution List.
-This allows the consumer (client) to add members to the Group during the reconciliation process.
+This allows the consumer (client) to remove members from the Group during the reconciliation process.

 **Implementation Requirements**

 The following combinations of parameters SHALL be supported by the server implementing the operation.

-* MemberId + ProviderNPI - (Adds the member and the attributed provider to the Attribution List).
+* MemberId only - (Removes all attributions for the Member specified by the MemberId)
-* MemberId + ProviderNPI + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* MemberId + ProviderNPI - (Removes all attributions for the combination of Member and Provider specified)
+* patientReference - (Removes all attributions for the Member)
-* patientReference + providerReference - (Adds the member and the attributed provider to the Attribution List).
+* patientReference + providerReference - (Removes all attributions for the combination of Member and Provider specifeid)
-* patientReference + providerReference + attributionPeriod - (Adds the member, attributed provider and the attribution period to the Attribution List).
+* patientReference + providerReference + coverageReference - (Removes the attribution for the combination of Member and Provider and Coverage resources)

+#### Effect of Attribution List Status on the member-remove operation

+* The Producer **SHALL** allow the member-remove operation only when the attribution list status is "draft".

+* When the attribution list status is in a "draft" status, member-remove operations will change the member's active flag to false, indicating the the member is going to be removed from the list, however as part of the data exchange the member **SHALL** be included in the list as long as the status is draft.

+* Once the list has a status of final, the producer **SHOULD** remove the inactive members from the list and may only retain the active members.

+* When the attribution list status is "final" the Producer **SHALL** reject the operation with appropriate OperationOutcome.

-**APIs : Member Add :**
+**APIs : Member Remove :**

-POST [Base FHIR Url]/Group/[id]/$member-add
+POST [Base FHIR Url]/Group/[id]/$member-remove